EMR Selection

-There are over 300 EMR vendors offering different flavors of EMR solutions.
-There is a variety of software implementations - web-based, browser based, ASP, SaS, Client Server, etc. and it is easy for a physician to get overwhelmed by the choices that are available in the market place.
-It is no surprise that physicians undergo a fairly anxious period before choosing the 'right' EMR Vendor or EMR solution.
+There are over 300 EMR vendors that offer EMR solutions, as well as several ways to implement it.
+It is easy for a physician to get overwhelmed by the choices that are available.
+It is no surprise EHR Software Selectionthat physicians undergo a fairly anxious period before choosing the 'right' EMR Vendor and solution.

-To make the EMR vendor process less overwhelming, it is important to break down the EMR vendor selection process into smaller steps that can be tackled easily.
+To make the EMR vendor selection process less overwhelming, it is important to break down the selection process into smaller steps that can be tackled easily.

 1. List your high-priority EMR Solution needs.

-It is imperative that any thing that saves time and improves quality is a good place to start.
-Users should also be specific about the recurring instances of wasted time (pulling charts or calling pharmacy), lost money (under-coding), diminished quality, and personal frustration that plague their practice most and include those items that will help alleviate these.
+It is clear that changes which save time and improve quality and efficiency are a good place to start.
+You should be specific about the recurring instances of wasted time (pulling charts or calling the pharmacy), lost money (under-coding), diminished record-keeping quality, and personal frustration that plague your practice most, and include those items that will help alleviate these issues.

 2. List the EMR solution features and ancillary requirements most likely to meet those needs.

-List down 10-20 functions that you consider important for your selected EMR solution to perform well.
-Consider feature functionality and cost of the EMR System as well as support provided by the EMR vendor and strategic direction of the vendor vis-à-vis the product.
+RevenueXL works with you to identify the key functions that you consider important for your EMR solution to perform well.
+Consider features and functionality, the support that will be provided, and strategic direction of the vendor vis-à-vis the product.
+For example, if the vendor is focusing on developing deep capabilities in your specialty, that is of particular interest.
 You may also consider the market penetration of the vendor.
 Ensure that the EMR System is compatible with the Practice Management System that you currently use.
-Download our free article on Top 10 Electronic Medical Records Software Features for every Physician.
+Keep track of the total costs including the hardware – computers etc. together with the software.
+Download RevenueXL's free article on Top 10 Electronic Medical Records Software Features for every Physician.

 3. Think about future requirements of your EMR Solution